+The Ord River irrigation scheme didn’t just improve the lives of human residents.
 “Any major change in habitats has winners and losers, but this is one of the few large-scale land use alterations that has significantly improved the lives of many animals,” declares Turner.
 “The lakes and irrigated farms have provided much more variety of habitat for wildlife.”
 It’s common for mammals and birds from the surrounding hills to gather near the lakes during the dry season.

 All of a sudden, I’m intrigued.
 What would a naturalist who has spent many years exploring the Ord River find to be the most exciting wildlife to witness here?